ni/semi-test-library-dotnet/Examples/source/TestPrograms/README.md

-Use this directory to host Test Program Style examples.
+This directory contains Test Program style examples.

-**Description:**
+**What is a Test Program style example?**
-Provides a fully runnable mock test program for testing a certain DUT type.
+- Test Program style examples demonstrate a mock test program for testing a certain DUT type.

-It is accompanied by some level of documentation regarding the DUT type, capturing any assumptions and/or requirements, and should have fully documented code implementations (every test method has code-level summary documentation).
-Runs with actual hardware and in offline mode.
+- Accompanied by a README.md file that documents the DUT type, assumptions, and any requirements.
+- Contains fully documented code implementations (every test method has code-level summary documentation).
+- Runs in offline mode with simulated hardware.